BryllieBrinkley/bitcoinPriceTracker/README.md

-# bitcoinPriceTracker
+# iOSbitcoinPriceTracker
-A Bitcoin price tracker that gives user's latest Bitcoin price data in all the popular, traded currencies.
+A Bitcoin price tracker app that gives user's latest Bitcoin price data in all the popular, traded currencies.